Can Nurses Be Youtubers?

 1. Nurses Cannot Endorse Cannabis Products

-Despite the presence of solid evidence pointing to the medical aspects of cannabis, nurses are forbidden by most state boards to publicly endorse cannabis.
+Despite the presence of solid evidence pointing to the medical aspects of cannabis, nurses are forbidden by most state boards to endorse cannabis publicly.
 One of the main reasons is that the federal government hasn’t delisted marijuana as a Schedule 1 narcotic.

 Nurses can only talk about the benefits of medical marijuana in general without mentioning specific brands.